surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ```
 operator:multiple.                  **Multiple operator**
 ```
-<II.**  **Number_format & currency**  for reports convenience, a particular number format and currency can be assigned to a particular field so that whenever the report is created using this field, the number_format and currency will automatically displayed.
+<b>II.
+Number_format & currency</b>  for reports convenience, a particular number format and currency can be assigned to a particular field so that whenever the report is created using this field, the number_format and currency will automatically displayed.

--   **Number_format**  There are various formats designed based on the common business usage.
+-   <b>Number_format</b> There are various formats designed based on the common business usage.

-**The permissible list are :**
+<b><i>The permissible list are :</i></b>

-> **For Instance:**
+> <b>For Instance:</b>
 Consider Number = 12345679

 |  S. No. | Number format | Example |